Rushanksavant/Bridging/README.md

         - Section III: If 0xmain ETH balance > 0.0005, bridge all ERC20 from 0xmain to Polygon chain
         - Section IV: If 0xmain ETH balance > 0.005, bridge (ETH balance - 0.005) ETH from 0xmain Polygon chain

+# How to test

+- The script is currently running for Goerli-Mumbai
+- 0xmain = `0x9b52aa46AfaED4E9E5F576d19D369C65F9f3ea58`
+- 0xspecific = `0xdd160613122C9b3ceb2a2709123e3020CaDa2546`
+- If you transfer ETH (>0.0002) to 0xmain, after 5+ mins you can see the ETH balance of 0xspecific increased.
+Same with ERC20s if 0xmain ETH balance > 0.0005
+Note: PoS bridge allows only **PoS-WETH** and **DummyERC20Token** for Goerli-Mumbai bridging.
+Any other ERC20 won't be bridged.